 If the portal role you're in allows you to create and share content, you can save your map to your personal workspace (My Content) and share the map with others.

 Click Scene to open Scene Viewer.
 From here, you can build web scenes.
-Web scenes let you display 3D and 2D informational layers.
+Web scenes allow you to display and edit 3D and 2D informational layers.

 If the portal role you're in allows you to create and share content, you can save your scene to your personal workspace (My Content) and share the scene with others.